MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 Defender for endpoint is applied to all Windows and Linux servers within your subscription.
 After the process is completed, it can take up to 24 hours until your machine appears in the Healthy resources tab.

-#### Upgrade Defender plan
+### Upgrade Defender plan

 This recommended action is available when:

-- One of the [supported endpoint detection and response solution](#supported-solutions-and-platforms) wasn't detected on the VM.
+- One of the [supported EDR solution](#supported-solutions-and-platforms) wasn't detected on the VM.

 - Defender for Servers plan 2 isn't enabled on the VM.

-**To enable the Defender for Endpoint integration on your Defender for Servers plan on the affected VM**:
+To enable Defender for Endpoint integration:

 1. Select the affected machine.